-Many fixed-income securities receive credit ratings from nationally recognized statistical rating organizations (NRSROs) such as Fitch Rating Service, Moody's Investor Services, Inc. and Standard & Poor's that assign ratings to securities by assessing the likelihood of an issuer and/or guarantor default.
+Many fixed-income securities receive credit ratings from nationally recognized statistical rating organizations (NRSROs) such as Fitch Ratings, Inc. (Fitch), Moody's Investor Services, Inc. (Moody's) and S&P Global Ratings (S&P) that assign ratings to securities by assessing the likelihood of an issuer and/or guarantor default.
 Higher credit ratings correspond to lower perceived credit risk and lower credit ratings correspond to higher perceived credit risk.
 Credit ratings may be upgraded or downgraded from time to time as an NRSRO's assessment of the financial condition of a party obligated to make payments with respect to such securities and credit risk changes.
 The impact of any credit rating downgrade can be uncertain.
 Credit rating downgrades may lead to increased interest rates and volatility in financial markets, which in turn could negatively affect the value of the Fund's portfolio holdings, its share price and its investment performance.
 Credit ratings are not a guarantee of quality.
 Credit ratings may lag behind the current financial conditions of the issuer and/or guarantor and do not provide assurance against default or other loss of money.
 Credit ratings do not protect against a decline in the value of a security.
 If a security has not received a rating, the Fund must rely entirely upon the Adviser's credit assessment.